mareksulik/fantasy/README.md

 1. **Fantasy Data**: Rider names, teams, categories, and prices from the official fantasy league
 2. **PCS Data**: Real performance data including 2025 season points, rankings, and detailed statistics

-All 261 riders have been successfully matched between these sources, providing complete and accurate data for analysis.
+All 184 riders have been successfully matched between these sources, providing complete and accurate data for analysis.
+The application automatically updates PCS points daily at 2 AM.

 ## Team Building Rules